In a nut shell….

 Psychotherapy can vary from problem solving and talking about your life in the present, to looking at your past, relationships and childhood experiences.

 Counselling for Children In many ways Counselling children is different to adults.
-Depending on the child’s level of cognitive functioning and brain development, their can be more play and creativity involved (although this is good for adults too!).
+Depending on the child’s level of cognitive functioning and brain development, there can be more play and creativity involved, which can be used in the form of playing cards, therapy using a sand tray, drawing, writing (all of which can be used with adults too!).
 It may be that your teenager finds it difficult to communicate with words, so we find other ways.
 As with adults, each persons experience will be different.
-The confidentiality remains the same for children.
+The Confidentiality remains the same for children.
 The content of our sessions remain between us, the client may share with their parents/carers anything they choose.
 If there is useful information to share with the parents/carers, this will be done via permission from the child.